FairCMS: Cloud Media Sharing with Fair Copyright Protection

-{Through such a round of communication, the owner and the $k$-th user are respectively prevented from knowing the plaintext of $\mathbf{b}_k$ and the plaintext of $\mathbf{G}$ (and $\bar{\mathbf{G}}$), i.e., neither of them know the value of the embedded watermark $\bar{\mathbf{G}}\mathbf{w}_k$, thus achieving simultaneous protection of the owner's copyright and the users' right.}
+{Through the above steps, the owner and the $k$-th user are prevented from knowing the plaintext of $\mathbf{b}_k$ and the plaintext of $\mathbf{G}$ (and $\bar{\mathbf{G}}$) respectively,} i.e., neither of them know the value of the embedded watermark $\bar{\mathbf{G}}\mathbf{w}_k$, thus achieving simultaneous protection of the owner's copyright and the users' rights.